 GUI - Pre processor (VR Editor),Text mode (Satellite), Fortran creator (Plant Menu), CHEMKIN Interpreter

 This option is grayed out when the VR-Editor is active.
 In the VR-Viewer, it is the way to switch to the VR-Editor.

 This will run the PHOENICS Satellite, using the Q1 file in the current working directory.

 The PLANT menu is a graphical environment for the creation of Fortran code, which is linked into the Earth Solver.
 Expressions are provided, in algebraic form, for physical properties, source terms, specialised output.
 PLANT turns these expressions into error-free Fortran.
-Full on-line help is available within the PLANT menu.
+For a description of PLANT, click here.